 The area that will be impacted by the proposed WWTW upgrade and pipeline is very small.
-If it is taken into account that the existing WWTW (0.6 ha) is already basically transformed, the additional footprint will be only about $\pm 5000 \text{ m}^2$, while the pipeline will have a temporary impact on between 500- 800 m of veld of which most is located in already disturbed or transformed (within the urban edge) veld portions.
+The larger fenced area demarcating the existing WWTW (0.6 ha) is already basically transformed, while the the additional footprint will be relatively small (about 5 000 m2) and also located in areas, which are shows signs of being degraded.
+The proposed pipeline will have a temporary impact on between 300 m (Alternative A) and 500 m (Alternative B) of veld, which is for the most part located in areas already disturbed (e.g. within the road reserve or urban edge).

-Figure 5: Google overview of the study area, showing the additional area that will be impacted by the proposed WWTW (green polygon), the preferred pipeline route in blue, the alternative pipeline route in red, in relation to areas that were basically transformed as a result of urban activities (in orange).
+Figure 5: Google overview of the study area, showing the additional area that will be impacted by the proposed WWTW (green polygon), the preferred pipeline route in blue (as revised), the alternative pipeline route in red (as revised), in relation to areas that were basically transformed as a result of urban activities (in orange).
 The yellow area indicating private property.

 Figure 5 above, tries to illustrate the status of the veld as encountered during the site visit.
-The areas in light orange are either transformed or much degraded as result of urban and associated impacts.
+The areas in light orange are either transformed or degraded as result of urban and associated impacts.
 No natural veld remains in these areas and only a few hardy or weedy indigenous plants were encountered.
 This includes the existing fenced off WWTW, where the only remaining natural species (apart from weeds growing in the slightly damper areas) is a number of Vachellia karroo (=Acacia karroo) trees around the property and the reed Phragmites australis within the existing ponds (refer to Photo 1 & 2).